ndolowinter/Blockchain-App/README.md

-# CYPRIOCOIN 2020
+# BlockChainAppByNdolo Winter

 ## Description
-This is a block-chain application that will be used to make the Cyprio-coin.
+This is a fully functional block-chain application.

 ## Technologies used.